gotthardp/lorawan-server/README.md

 ### Usage

 The [Installation Instructions](doc/Installation.md) describe how to build, install and configure the server.
-You can either download a binary release or build it from source codes.
+You can use a Debian package, download the binary release and run it manually or build the server from source codes.

 Run the lorawan-server release by:
 ```bash